Paul Harding (author)

-Paul Harding (born 1967) is an American musician and author, best known for his debut novel Tinkers (2009), which won the 2010 Pulitzer Prize for Fiction and the 2010 PEN/Robert W. Bingham Prize, among other honors.
-He is currently a Distinguished Professor of Creative Writing at Emerson College in Boston.
-Previously, Harding was the director of the Creative Writing and Literature MFA program at Stony Brook Southampton, as well as interim associate provost of Stony Brook University's Lichtenstein Center.
+Paul Harding (born 1967) is an American musician and author.
+He is best known for his debut novel, Tinkers, which won the 2010 Pulitzer Prize for Fiction and the 2010 PEN/Robert W. Bingham Prize, among other honors.
+He is currently a Distinguished Professor of Creative Writing at Emerson College.

-Life and career
+Early life and education

-Paul Harding grew up on the North Shore of the Boston area in the town of Wenham, Massachusetts.
+Harding grew up on the North Shore of the Boston area in the town of Wenham, Massachusetts.
 In his youth, he spent a lot of time "knocking about in the woods," to which he attributes his love of nature.
 His grandfather repaired clocks, and he apprenticed under him, an experience that found its way into his first novel, Tinkers.

-Harding has a B.A. degree in English from the University of Massachusetts Amherst and an MFA from the Iowa Writers' Workshop, and has taught writing at Harvard University and the University of Iowa.
+He has a B.A. in English from the University of Massachusetts Amherst and an MFA in Writing from the Iowa Writers' Workshop.

+Career

 After graduating from the University of Massachusetts, he spent time touring with his band Cold Water Flat in the US and Europe.
 He had always been a heavy reader, and recalls reading Carlos Fuentes' Terra Nostra and thinking "this is what I want to do."
 In that book, Harding "saw the entire world, all of history."
 When he next had time off from touring with the band he signed up for a summer writing class at Skidmore College in New York.
 His teacher was Marilynne Robinson, and through her he learned about the Iowa Writers' Workshop writing program.
 There, he studied with Barry Unsworth, Elizabeth McCracken, and later Robinson.
 At some point, he realized some of the people he admired most were "profoundly religious," so he spent years reading theology and was "deeply" influenced by Karl Barth and John Calvin.
 He considers himself a "self-taught modern New England transcendentalist."

 Musically, Harding admires jazz drummers and considers John Coltrane's drummer, Elvin Jones, the greatest.
 Harding was the drummer in the band Cold Water Flat throughout its existence from 1990 to 1996.

 Harding's second novel, Enon (2013), concerns characters from his first novel, Tinkers, looking at the lives of George Crosby's grandson, Charlie Crosby, and his daughter Kate.

-His third novel, This Other Eden, was shortlisted for the 2023 Booker Prize and the 2023 National Book Award for Fiction.
+His third novel, This Other Eden, was published in 2023.
+It was shortlisted for the 2023 Booker Prize and the 2023 National Book Award for Fiction.

-In September 2024, Harding began teaching in the Department of Writing, Literature and Publishing at Emerson College.
+He has taught writing at Harvard University and the University of Iowa.
+Previously, Harding was the director of the Creative Writing and Literature MFA program at Stony Brook Southampton, as well as interim associate provost of Stony Brook University's Lichtenstein Center.
+In September 2024, Harding began teaching in the Department of Writing, Literature and Publishing at Emerson College, where he is a Distinguished Professor of Creative Writing.

+Personal life

 Harding lives near Boston with his wife and two sons.